Welcome to the EMS Division of Central County Fire

 The City of San Mateo hosts this position with other agencies participating both financially and operationally.

 In 2003, the (then known as) “Burlingame Fire Department” in conjunction with the Burlingame Police Department added Paramedics to the SWAT Team.
 The SWAT Team, also a product of shared services, includes members from Brisbane, Burlingame, Foster City, Hillsborough, San Bruno, San Mateo and the South San Francisco Police Departments.
-The Tactical Paramedics started with three Burlingame Fire Department Paramedics and has now grown into a team of paramedics from Central County, San Bruno, San Mateo and South San Francisco Fire Departments.
+The Tactical Paramedics started with three Burlingame Fire Department Paramedics and has now grown into the San Mateo County Tactical Emergency Medical Services Team.
+This team is known for being one of the busiest tactical medic teams in the country, serving the four SWAT teams, as well as the San Mateo County Terrorism Counter Assault Team, FBI, DEA and other high risk law operations.

 The program is overseen by the Medical Director for the team, Dr. Dan Huie.
 Dr. Huie is a graduate from Stanford University in Medicine and he also has a Stanford University law degree.
 Central County Fire is fortunate to have Firefighter/Paramedic Ron Novelli who is a Physician’s Assistant (PA) and acts as the Assistant Medical Director for the team.